dahnte/cs480/assignment2/README.md

 ### Compilation
-To compile the game you need to run these two commands:
+To compile the game run these two commands:

 `gcc player1.c stringGame.c -o player1 -std=c99`

 `gcc player2.c stringGame.c -o player2 -std=c99`

-To start playing first run `player1` and then `player2` on a separate terminal
+Begin the game by running `player1` followed by `player2` on separate terminal instances

 ### Game Rules & Strategy
 Once both programs are running simultaneously, `player1` will be asked to write a string.
 The string must follow these rules: